 - Identify hotels or motels outside of your immediate area that accept pets.

 - Ask friends and relatives outside your immediate area if they would be willing to take in your pet.

-Keep an Evac-Pack and supplies handy for your pets.
-Make sure that everyone in the family knows where it is.
-This kit should be clearly labeled and easy to carry.
-Items to consider keeping in or near your pack include:
+- Store an emergency kit and leashes as close to an exit as possible.
+Make sure that everyone in the family knows where it is, and that it clearly labeled and easy to carry.
+Items to consider keeping in or near your “Evac-Pack” include:

-- Pet first-aid kit and guide book (ask your vet what to include, or visit the ASPCA Store to buy one online)
+- Pet first-aid kit and guide book (ask your vet what to include)

 - 3-7 days’ worth of canned (pop-top) or dry food (be sure to rotate every two months)

 - Disposable litter trays (aluminum roasting pans are perfect)